kodamaChameleon/kodamaChameleon/README.md

 About
 ------------
 - I am a Cybersecurity Systems Analyst
 - Sanjuro is live!
 This PowerShell based repository seeks to simplify routine cybersecurity for the Information System Security Officer (ISSO).
 Expect more features to follow.
+(5 December 2022)
-- Kaguya, a python implementation for Security Technical Implementaiton Guides (STIG) management (see https://public.cyber.mil/stigs/), is still under development.
+- Kaguya is live!
+This python implementation assist in managing Security Technical Implementaiton Guides (STIG) content (see https://public.cyber.mil/stigs/).
+(15 December 2022)

 Languages and Tools:
 ------------